 How much is shipping?
 Do you ship internationally?

-I ship FedEx from Chicago (60622), the combos are around 45 pounds and come in a 24"x24"x16" box so you can head to FedEx's website and get a pretty good estimate but typically it's around $75 domestic.
+I ship FedEx from Chicago (60622), the 1x12" combos are 35-45 pounds and come in a 24"x24"x16" box so you can head to FedEx's website and get a pretty good estimate but typically it's around $75 domestic.
 And yes, I ship internationally.

 What's your leadtime?